 Additional benefits include reducing the city’s environmental footprint through smarter conservation and identifying new opportunities for economic development.
 This operational optimization, combined with interpersonal connectivity, contributes to a better quality of life for the city’s residents.

-If that sounds like an idealized vision of the future, you might be surprised to learn that smart cities are happening now — and they aren’t just sprawling metropolises, but smaller urban communities such as your own.
+If that sounds like an idealized vision of the city of the future, you might be surprised to learn that smart cities are happening now — and they aren’t just sprawling metropolises, but smaller urban communities such as your own.

 A Smart City?
 What’s That?